Marie59/obisindicators/tutorial/obis.md

 > <hands-on-title>Hands-on: Data upload</hands-on-title>
 >
-> 1. Create a new history for this tutorial and give it a name (example: “Sentinel 2 data for biodiversity tutorial”) for you to find it again later if needed.
+> 1. Create a new history for this tutorial and give it a name (example: “Obisindicators tutorial”) for you to find it again later if needed.
 >
 >    {% snippet faqs/galaxy/histories_create_new.md box_type="none" %}
 >